 It provides a description of military schooling and work history in civilian language.
 It serves as a counseling tool for academic and career counselors in advising service members and veterans.
 It serves as an aid in preparing resumes and explaining Army, Coast Guard, Marine Corps, National Guard and Navy work experience to civilian employers.
 It also saves time and money by awarding academic credits, which means less tuition to pay and less time spent in the classroom.

 More than 2,300 universities and colleges accept the JST.
 However, the recommendations from the American Council on Education are only that: recommended.
 Each individual institution must review the JST and decide which of the credits can be accepted, which would need modification, and which must be dismissed.
 So before making final plans, it is important to have the schools that interest you review your JST to avoid any last-minute surprises.
 You can look at sample transcripts to become familiar with them before having to use them.

 At that last link is a wealth of resources in the form of a military guide to the entire process and concept.
 You can search the courses or the related occupations.
 One important step is to carefully review all your transcripts, whether the JST or ones from previous college or training programs.
 Otherwise, you could find yourself spending money and time on courses that only duplicate what you had already covered.

 Are you interested in finding a rewarding and lucrative healthcare career that fits your individual strengths and interests?
 Find out how education can help you adapt to the changing healthcare landscape.
-American Sentinel University is an innovative, accredited provider of healthcare management degrees, including an MBA Healthcare and Master of Science Business Intelligence and Analytics.
+American Sentinel University is an innovative, accredited provider of nursing and healthcare management degrees, including an MBA Healthcare and MSN in Nursing Informatics.
 American Sentinel has been recognized by G.I.
 Jobs as a top military-friendly school since 2009.